pebreo/flutter-notes/tutorials/quiz_game/presenter.md

 ## Animation

-1. Create the controller
-2. Create the animation object
+Creating animations in Flutter is surprisingly straightforward.
+In a nutshell, you just need to follow 4 steps.

+1. Add special mixin to class
+2. Declare `_controller` and `_animation` variables in the class
+3. Instatiate `_controller` and `_animation`
-3. Utilize the animation object to transform text value or sizing of an element on the screen
+4. Utilize the animation object to transform text value or sizing of an element on the screen

 #### Setup